 Searches and seizures are an integral aspect of criminal law.
 They are how police find the evidence prosecutors need to convict people of crimes.
 Because prosecutors need evidence against you, some police officers are generally willing to do whatever they need to in order to perform a search and seizure—and in some cases this results in them bending the rules or acting unlawfully.
 The police will perform a search whenever they can to find evidence, and it is up to your lawyer to determine whether the search and seizure was legal.

-To discuss the legality of the search and seizure in Mecklenburg County and surrounding areas that led to evidence being found and used against you, contact Randall & Stump, PLLC at (980) 237-4579 or contact us online.
+To discuss the legality of the search and seizure in Mecklenburg County and surrounding areas that led to evidence being found and used against you, contact Randall & Stump, Criminal Defense Attorneys at (980) 237-4579 or contact us online.
 We are highly experienced in illegal search and seizure cases.
 We will carefully review your case to determine if a search and seizure was unlawful.
 If it was, we will fight hard for the resulting evidence to be ruled inadmissible in court.

 What Is a Search and Seizure in Charlotte?